Cambridge Branch

 Passenger service on the line ceased on 9 September 1946, although during the 1950 British Empire Games at Auckland three passenger trains took 1,500 people to the rowing events held on the nearby Lake Karapiro on 7 February.
 There were occasional excursions, such as those celebrating the centennial in 1984.
-In 2020 reopening of the branch to passengers was put forward as a COVID-19 recovery scheme.
-Cost was estimated at up to $150m, including relaying tracks to Cambridge.
+In 1999, the line was truncated to the dairy factory at Hautapu.
+In 2020 reopening of the branch to passengers was put forward as part of a scheme to help the area recover from the economic impacts of the COVID-19 pandemic.
+The cost was estimated at up to $150m, including relaying tracks to Cambridge.

 History

 In the late 1870s the need for a railway line to the flourishing town of Cambridge had been noted and a Cambridge Railway Committee formed, after the Government had rejected 'Breakell's Line', an earlier name for the Cambridge Branch, which had been surveyed in 1879.
-The Committee had a 13.75 mi line from Rukuhia surveyed in 1880, which would have bridged the Waikato at the Narrows.
+The committee had a 13.75 mi line from Rukuhia surveyed in 1880, which would have bridged the Waikato at the Narrows.
 Preliminary surveying for the current branch was conducted in 1881.

 The line starts at Ruakura Junction on the East Coast Main Trunk, where the first sod was turned in the line's construction on 6 May 1882.

-A kilometre south of the Newstead Station a five span timber bridge was needed to cross the Mangaonua Stream, and a contract to lay the permanent way over the full distance was let on 21 February 1884 at the price of £5,455.
+A kilometre (0.6 mi) south of the Newstead Station a five span timber bridge was needed to cross the Mangaonua Stream, and a contract to lay the permanent way over the full distance was let on 21 February 1884 at the price of £5,455.

 On the morning of 1 October 1884 the line was inspected and passed ready for traffic.
 On 6 October a special train brought the new station master and his family along with other members of the staff to Cambridge and two days later the line was open for traffic.